 Primark are committed to eliminating single-use plastic packaging from our business by 2027.

-At Primark, we first started on this road back in 2009 when we began offering customers our famous brown paper bags made from 100% recycled materials and 100% recyclable.
+At Primark, we started on this road back in 2009 when we began offering customers our famous brown paper bags, 100% recyclable and made from 100% recycled materials.

 That’s why we’ve committed to eliminating single-use plastic packaging from our business by 2027.